 Yet, most retail media is pay-to-play.
 As more retailers catch on and take up digital shelf space, it leaves less room for organic product discovery and lowers your chance for your profitability.
 As usual, start with a solid strategy.

 Retail Media Best Practices

 Every marketplace’s advertising platform is different.
 Amazon offers four highly developed ad formats, while eBay offers only two.
 Others help you target specific levels of the funnel.
 Regardless of which platforms you choose to advertise on, having a strategy to maximize each channel’s potential is imperative.
 Specifically:

 - Identify your main goals.
 Account for direct KPIs, but don’t forget the impact of advertising on overall business profitability (i.e. your margins).

 - Create a granular and efficient structure.
 Boost visibility with segmentation and specific targets at various levels of the funnel.

-- Focus your efforts on data analysis and account optimization.
-Continue what works and eliminate what doesn’t to maximize budget and fuel long-term success.
+- Focus your efforts on data analysis and account optimisation.
+Continue what works and eliminate what doesn’t to maximise budget and fuel long-term success.

 Lastly, make it easy for consumers to find you and complete their purchase, no matter what channel you advertise on.

 Social commerce platforms like Facebook Marketplace and Instagram Checkout offer lower ad costs while giving you access to specific segments who have shown interest in products like yours.
 But social media ads typically generate lower conversion rates for two reasons — long journey lengths and slow checkout processes, leading to abandonment.
 Consider a “less is more” approach to shorten the buyer’s journey, and look for channels that offer buy buttons for more direct sales.